 It is hoped that in the next academic year, the budget for the library will be increased to permit the acquisition of more recent and relevant printed materials, non-print materials, and computer hardware.
-In order to accomplish this, the Library has cancelled subscriptions to various journals in order to use the money to acquire other printed materials.
-The cancelled journals are all available to Library users on the World Wide Web in full text databases.
+In order to supplement the acquisitions, the Library has cancelled subscriptions to various journals that are available full text online in order to use the money to acquire other materials.